“There is nothing I like better than to share my enthusiasm for books and writing with children.”

 Thank You, World – A Family Story Making Assembly

 Hooray for books and stories!
 This energetic program introduces families to Alice and her books.
 Using multimedia and group activity, we read several of Alice’s books, talk about story making, and put families to work together making stories.
-We’ll sing songs, meet Cookie (the guinea pig “star” of Eliza’s Kindergarten Pet) end by reading Thank you, World and making a school Thank you, World souvenir.
+We’ll sing songs, hear stories, create stories, and end by reading Thank you, World and making a school Thank you, World souvenir.

 (Family Nights, Assemblies, and workshop for Gr.
 K-5)